ahgamut/ahgamut.github.io/content/posts/2023-07-13-patching-gcc.md

 than ten lines in most cases, and could even be zero.

 Of course, my patch isn't perfect.
-It can't handle some anonymous structs, `enum`s, `const int`s, or amazing things like using `SIGILL` as an array index within an initializer.
+It can't handle some anonymous structs, `enum`s, `const int`s, or amazing things like [using `SIGTERM` as an array index within an initializer][busyboxpls].
 Rare compiler crashes may still occur in some weird `static` initializations, or if you try stuffing `SIGTERM` into a `static const int8_t`.
 But I've spent a good chunk of time removing obvious counterexamples, and a lot of popular software builds seamlessly.
 A stringent testing setup will reveal more things to improve.

 If you prefer, you can still rewrite the `switch` statements and `struct` initializers by hand, but for many cases the compiler can do it for you, and all